Fluent Bit: Official Manual

 ...

-To halt the Fluent Bit service, just execute the "stop" command.
+To halt the Fluent Bit service, use the stop command.

 To start Fluent Bit automatically on boot, execute the following:

 Quotations are required if file paths contain spaces.
-Here is an example:
+For example:

-[FAQ] How can I manage Fluent Bit service via PowerShell?
+Can you manage Fluent Bit service using PowerShell?

 Instead of sc.exe, PowerShell can be used to manage Windows services.